The fate of Quasi-Exponential inflation in the light of ACT-DR6: Confrontation with latest ACT-DR6 Data

 \section{Confrontation with latest ACT-DR6 Data}

-The very recent data released by Atacama Cosmology Telescope (ACT) \cite{louis2025atacama, calabrese2025atacama} has shifted the constraint on scalar spectral index towards unity, $n_{_S}=0.9666\pm0.0077$.
-The joint analysis of Planck-2018 and ACT-DR6 suggested higher value of $n_{_S}$, $n_{_S}=0.9709\pm 0.0038$.
-This value is further increased to $n_{_S}=0.9743\pm 0.0034$ when Planck-2018 and ACT-DR6 are combined with DESI Y1 data \cite{adame2025desi1, adame2025desi}.
-This is very interesting findings as this indicates that curvature perturbation is more scale invariant than that has found by Planck-2018 data.
+Very recent data released by Atacama Cosmology Telescope (ACT) \cite{louis2025atacama, calabrese2025atacama} has shifted the constraint on scalar spectral index towards unity, $n_{_S}=0.9666\pm0.0077$.
+The combined analysis of Planck joint with BK18 and ACT-DR6 suggested higher value for spectral index, $n_{_S}=0.9709\pm 0.0038$.
+This value is further increased to $n_{_S}=0.9743\pm 0.0034$ when Planck joint with BK18 and ACT-DR6 are combined with DESI Y1 data \cite{adame2025desi1, adame2025desi}.
+This is very interesting finding as this indicates that curvature perturbation is more scale invariant than that was found by Planck previously.
 In other words, inflationary models which are closer to quasi De-Sitter will now be observationally more preferred.
 And quasi-exponential inflation which naturally tends to predict higher value of the scalar spectral index now may be considered to have the endurance and vision to come out as the winner.

-In \fig{fig_rnsactalone} we have shown variation of $r$ with $n_{_s}$ for the model under consideration.
-The shaded region represents the bounds on scalar spectral index from ACT-DR6 data alone and recent bound on tensor-to-scalar ratio, $r<0.032$, from Ref.\cite{tristram2022improved}.
-We find that the inflationary predictions from quasi-exponential inflation are in tune with the latest ACT-DR6 result.
+The quasi-exponential model of inflation renders excellent fit to the outcome of combined analysis of Planck joint with BK18, ACT-DR6 and DESI Y1 data, as depicted in \fig{fig_rnsactdesi}.
+The marginalized joint confidence contours of $68\%$ and $95\%$ in $r-n_{_S}$ plane is from the joint analysis of Planck, ACT-DR6 and DESI Y1 data along with the present constraint on primordial gravitational waves, $r<0.032$, from BK18.
+In this case we find that the upper limit of $\alpha$ is $\alpha\leq 3.51$ for $N=55$.
+The lower limit, independent of number of e-foldings, has been fixed earlier to $\alpha \geq\frac{1}{\sqrt{2}}$.

-In \fig{fig_rnsact} we have plotted tensor-to-scalar ratio with the scalar spectral index for the model under consideration.
-The shaded region corresponds the latest bound on the scalar spectral index from the joint analysis of Planck-2018 and ACT-DR6 data together with $r<0.032$.
-From the figure it is transparent that quasi-exponential inflation is in harmony with the latest ACT-DR6 data.
-We can also set the upper limit of the model parameter which turns out to be $\alpha\leq 3.51$ for $N=55$.
-The lower limit has been fixed earlier to, $\alpha \geq\frac{1}{\sqrt{2}}$.
+From the figure we can conclude that the inflationary predictions for tensor-to-scalar ratio and spectral index from quasi-exponential inflation are in excellent agreement with the combined analysis of ACT-DR6, Planck joint with BK18 and DESI Y1 data.

-Further when DESI Y1 data is combined with Planck-2018 and ACT-DR6 data the quasi-exponential model of inflation renders excellent fit as depicted in \fig{fig_rnsactdesi}.
-The shaded region corresponds the latest bound on the scalar spectral index from the joint analysis of Planck-2018, ACT-DR6 and DESI Y1 data along with the present constraint on primordial gravity waves $r<0.032$.
-In this case also the upper limit of $\alpha$ is found to be $\alpha\leq 3.51$ for $N=55$.
+In \fig{fig_srunning_pactlb} we have shown the prediction of running of the scalar spectral index with $n_{_S}$ itself from QEI in plane of $n_{_S}-\alpha_{_S}$.
+We find that QEI is in tune with the latest constraints from the combined analysis of ACT-DR6, Planck joint with BK18 and DESI Y1 data.